21 Bone-Chilling Secrets About R.L. Stine

 As told to Jen Doll.

-The bestselling author of the Goosebumps series (which has more than 350 million English-language books in print) and the recently revived Fear Street series on how he's made scary stories his life's work
+The bestselling author of the Goosebumps and Fear Street book series terrified you as a kid.
+Now, on the occasion of his birthday, he shares how he's made scary stories his life's work

 I started when I was 9.
 I’d be in my room writing little joke magazines, and I would bring them to school.
 I was a shy, fearful kid, and it was my way of getting attention.
 People always ask, “Did you have any teachers who encouraged you?” and the right answer is, “Yes, I did.”
 But I didn’t.
 They begged me to stop!